Aircon Copper Pipe Set

 | All pipes and joints look normal | Leak is in an indoor coil | Check indoor and outdoor coils |

-You can wait if cooling is still good and there is no leak evidence.
-Plan replacement for the next service.
+- You can wait if cooling is still acceptable and there is no evidence of active refrigerant loss.
+Plan an inspection at the next service visit to catch early corrosion before it worsens.